Heart failure

 Heart failure is an indication that the heart is no longer working at its full potential.
 The heart is unable to pump blood as well as normal, which prevents the heart from receiving all the blood and oxygen it requires.
 Lifestyle changes and medication are popular treatment plans to combat heart failure.

-Congestive heart failure is a chronic, progressive condition that develops when the heart muscle weakens and is unable to pump a sufficient amount of blood throughout your body.
 Heart failure worsens over time and is typically caused by persistent high blood pressure, heart attack, valve disease and other forms of heart disease or birth abnormalities.
-If left untreated, the lack of adequate blood flow can cause organ failure, so it is important to take action if you experience any of the following:
+If left untreated, the lack of adequate blood flow can cause organ failure, so it is important to act if you experience any of the following:

 Specialty heart failure treatments